BisanzLab/LabGuides/GettingStarted.md

 ## Building Access and Keys

 We located in the Huck Life Sciences Building Room 305.
 You will be able to get keycard access to the building/lab.
 Please email Deb dvb7 [at] psu.edu and cc jpb6325 [at] psu.edu requesting access.
+Be sure to send from your PSU address!

+## Communicating in the lab
+- [ ] Please download and install [Slack](www.slack.com) and request invite from Jordan.
+- [ ] Please use Slack for most communication within the lab.

+## Scheduling
+- [ ] Email Jordan to request being added to the lab calendars.
+These are managed through apple calendar.
+There are two calendars: Bisanz Lab Calendar (used for scheduling meetings and seeing Jordan's Availability) and Bisanz Lab Availability (where in you can put in the times which you are not available, ex: have class or other committments).
+Add your birthday to the Bisanz Lab Calendar!

-## Get your photo taken for the department/lab website
+## Send your photo and bio for the lab website

+- [ ] Send a picture and brief bio for the lab website
-- [ ] Email David dmb385 [at] psu.edu to request a time for him to snap a pick.
+- [ ] If you need a picture taken email David dmb385 [at] psu.edu to request a time for him to snap a pick.
-- [ ] Send a copy to Jordan for the lab website.

 ## Required Training